ahurta92/ams562-notes/lectures/3/note.rst

 Jump Statements
 ---------------

-The laster family of control statement is the *jump* statement.
+The last family of control statement is the *jump* statement.
 This is mainly used to :code:`continue` a loop statement and/or :code:`break` it given the fact that its conditional expression cannot be easily determined beforehand.